vmpr0be/vmpr0be.github.io/content/post/rwrop.md

 categories = ["dev"]
 +++

-## Vocabulary
-- **RA**: stands for Return Address
-- **Arbitrary write**: A primitive that allows writing to any valid memory address.
-- **Arbitrary read**: A primitive that allows reading from any valid memory address.
-- **Stack end**: The highest memory address of the stack region.
-It is also the highest address that the stack pointer should hold.

 ## Overview

 rwROP stands for read/write ROP.
 This method is not new, but I would like to shed some light on its potential, as it is not frequently used, especially in CTFs.
 As the name suggests, it uses read and write primitives to achieve ROP easily without direct control of the stack.